 General.
 Notice of call of any Series 2018C Bonds for redemption will be given by mailing a copy of the redemption notice by first class mail, postage prepaid, to the registered owners of such Series 2018C Bonds or portions thereof to be redeemed, not less than 30 days nor more than 60 days prior to the redemption date, at their last addresses shown on the registration books of the City maintained by the Bond Registrar.
 While the Series 2018C Bonds are held in a book-entry only system of registration, notice of redemption will be sent to Cede & Co., as described below.
-If notice of redemption has been given in the manner provided in the Bond Ordinance, and moneys for payment of the redemption price are held by the Paying Agent as provided therein, the Series 2018C Bonds or portions thereof so called for redemption will, on the redemption of such Series 2018C Bonds, and interest on such Series 2018C Bonds or portions thereof will cease to accrue on such date, such Series 2018C Bonds or portions thereof will cease to be entitled to any lien, benefit or security under the Bond Ordinance, and the holders of such Series 2018C Bonds or portions thereof will have no rights in respect thereof except to receive payment of the redemption price thereof.
+If notice of redemption has been given in the manner provided in the Bond Ordinance, and moneys for payment of the redemption price are held by the Paying Agent as provided therein, the Series 2018C Bonds or portions thereof so called for redemption will, on the redemption date designated in such notice, become due and payable at the redemption price provided for redemption of such Series 2018C Bonds, and interest on such Series 2018C Bonds or portions thereof will cease to accrue on such date, such Series 2018C Bonds or portions thereof will cease to be entitled to any lien, benefit or security under the Bond Ordinance, and the holders of such Series 2018C Bonds or portions thereof will have no rights in respect thereof except to receive payment of the redemption price thereof.